Maxuss/SharpFunction/SFLang/README.md

 // > World
 ```

+**NOTE: Since SFLang v0.8 You no longer can delcare more than one method in a single file!**
+This was made due to parsing errors.

 ## Booleans

 In SFLang any value can be converted to boolean implicitly, which means that anything can be a bool in operation